 - Providing entertainment during long haul travel.
 Score 1-3 (turns out most apps are useless without an Internet connection).

-- Minimising a melt down by enabling my children to access even more sodding Peppa Pig without having to put up with endless bloody adverts on channels such as Nick Junior.
-Score 2-3, that Pig irritates me so much that even whilst my kids might be happy, I’m bloody not!
+- Minimising a melt down by enabling my children to access even more sodding Peppa Pig without having to put up with endless blumming adverts on channels such as Nick Junior.
+Score 2-3, that Pig irritates me so much that even whilst my kids might be happy, I’m bleeping not!

 - Allowing my child to relax when he gets stressed out, by flinging tiny multicoloured birds at little green pigs for ten minutes or so.
 Score 3-3, I can’t say it’s ever worked for me but it certainly seems to for him!